karymmetwally/blog/nutrition/health.md

 vitamin E’s effects, and those of many terpenoids and steroids and bioflavonoids found in foods, include hormone-like actions as well as antioxidant and pro-oxidant functions.
 The concept of “adaptogen” can include things that act like both drugs and nutrients.

+### Regulating Calcium

 Vitamins K, E, and A are important in regulating calcium metabolism, and preventing osteoporosis.
 Aspirin (with antiestrogenic and vitamin E-like actions) is protective against bone resorption and hypercalcemia.

 Not infrequently physicians tell individuals with kidney stones to avoid all milk, thereby causing stones to form even more rapidly.
 Such calcium deposits can also occur when vitamin E is undersupplied.
 After open-heart surgery, when both magnesium and vitamin E are drastically needed and could easily be given, the calcification of heart muscles often becomes so severe that it can cause death within a few days.

 The importance of the solvent was seen by an experimenter studying the effect of vitamin E on age pigment in nerves.
 It occurred to that experimenter to test the ethyl alcohol alone, and he found that it produced almost the same effect as that produced by the solution of alcohol and vitamin E. Workers with hormones often just assume that a little alcohol wouldn't affect their system.
 But when the effects of alcohol by itself have been studied

+### Anti-aging

-a deficiency of vitamin E accelerates the spontaneous decomposition of the unsaturated fats, accelerating the aging of collagen
+A deficiency of vitamin E accelerates the spontaneous decomposition of the unsaturated fats, accelerating the aging of collagen

 How the “Longevity Molecule” Helps Slow Aging*
 You have naturally-occurring antioxidant molecules in your body that help defend against the aging process – including vitamin C, a-lipoic acid, resveratrol, carnitine, carnosine and vitamin E. One of these stands apart from the others.

 The medical establishment has expended a great amount of money and time in the last 60 years fighting the use of vitamin E or selenium for treating or preventing heart disease, though many physicians now take vitamin E themselves.
 But people who study free radical chemistry recognize that polyunsaturated fats are highly susceptible to oxidation, and that saturated fats tend to slow their degradation, acting to some extent as antioxidants

+### Antioxidant

 Cholesterol, vitamin E, progesterone, and vitamin D are considered to be "structural antioxidants," that prevent oxidation partly by stabilizing molecular structures.